Aliases for ERBB4 Gene

 GeneCards Summary for ERBB4 Gene

 ERBB4 (Erb-B2 Receptor Tyrosine Kinase 4) is a Protein Coding gene.
-Diseases associated with ERBB4 include Amyotrophic Lateral Sclerosis 19 and Erbb4-Related Amyotrophic Lateral Sclerosis.
-Among its related pathways are Calcium signaling pathway and RET signaling.
-GO annotations related to this gene include protein homodimerization activity and protein kinase activity.
+Diseases associated with ERBB4 include Amyotrophic Lateral Sclerosis 19 and Amyotrophic Lateral Sclerosis 1.
+Among its related pathways are ERK Signaling and Akt Signaling.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and protein kinase activity.
 An important paralog of this gene is EGFR.

 UniProtKB/Swiss-Prot for ERBB4 Gene